2BReality/2breality/README.md

 [Y because "WE" Can.](https://2breality.gitbooks.io/2breality/content/)

 [Poor infrastructure](http://www.cnbc.com/2016/10/06/train-that-crashed-in-hoboken-was-going-twice-the-speed-limit-investigators-say.html), & Someone wants to build a wall?
 In the desert.
 Ba hum bug.
 A few turrets would do just fine if need be, Hello, 21st Century technology with a few neon signs with audio & video too should save the USA a few billion in taxpayer dollars.
 21st Century Reality!
-And of course there would be.
 Not one specific of the wall.

 ### # [Musk is going to Mars](http://www.krmg.com/videos/news/the-plan-to-colonize-mars/vDrHnz/) & Trump is building a wall, Yeah Ha.
 There was a president in the past that had a barb wire fence put up along the same border, who was it?[[ Good Luck East Coast USA.]](http://www.space.com/34322-hurricane-matthew-international-space-station-video.html)